 Travelling can be an expensive business, so it's vital you're able to make the most of your travel money.
 Here are a few ideas on how you can do just that.

 Most credit cards and debit cards will charge extra fees when you spend abroad, but some don't.
-Check our Travel Credit Cards or Prepaid Travel Money Cards Best Buys for the top traveller-friendly cards around.
-Prepaid Travel Money Cards (where you pre-load money onto the card) are available in Sterling, Euros or US Dollars, among a number of other currencies.
+Check our travel credit cards for the top traveller-friendly cards around.

 Most debit cards charge a fee when you spend in another currency, so it's worth checking this before departure.
-It could work out cheaper to pay with a 0% commission credit card and then pay off the balance in full when you get home.
+It could work out cheaper to pay with a 0% purchase credit card or travel credit card and then pay off the balance in full when you get home.

 Credit card providers tend to treat this as making a cash withdrawal.
 That usually means a fee, and a higher rate of interest charged from day one of the transaction taking place – it's very expensive.
 Alternatively, take cash out using a debit card and buy using that, or change less cash and use a traveller-friendly card to make purchases abroad.

 Cash withdrawals from a credit card can be hellishly expensive.
 There are a few that allow you to do this with no extra fees, but these are the exception rather than the rule.
 The same applies to debit cards, so make sure you've got a specialist travel card if you think you'll need to make withdrawals.

 Although it's not always the case now, Visa is traditionally a more universally-accepted card outside of Europe than Mastercard.
 Taking both means that you should be able to pay by card, wherever you go.